top of page

 The History of Wagashi

-Wagashi, a part of Japan's gourmet culture, is also very popular among people all over the world.
+Wagashi, a part of Japan's gourmet culture often enjoyed with Japanese tea, is also very popular among people all over the world.
+(Of course we carry a lot of different kinds of wagashi at Maido.)
 Wagashi has an appeal that can be enjoyed not only through taste but also through the eyes.
 However, among those who enjoy such wagashi, there may be many who do not know its characteristics and history.
 Therefore, we will clarify the specific definition of what wagashi is.

 Strongly connected to the four seasons, wagashi has the appeal of expressing a sense of the season through its visual beauty as well as its delicious flavor.
 This feature is one of the reasons why wagashi are attracting attention from people around the world.